zendiy-mgos/hass-mqtt/README.md

  - Sensors
  - Switches
 ## GET STARTED
-Build up your device in few minutes just starting from one of following samples.
+Build up your device in few minutes just starting from one of the following samples.

 |Sample|Notes|
 |--|--|